dannyweeks/mersey/README.md

 To connect to a server and run a script on a project use `mersey <servername> <projectname> <scriptname>`.

+Use `mersey <servername> --projects` to view a list of all available projects for a given server.

+Use `mersey ping` to ping all registered servers and test availability.

 ## Defining Servers
 There is a small amount of setting required to get up and running.
 Each server is an object in a json array.
 A server object needs a minimum of the following: